kigold/betapp/README.md

 The application is build on Asp.net Core version 2.2.
 - [Link to download](https://dotnet.microsoft.com/download)

+# Configuration
+Update the appsettings.json file to reflect your own database connection string.
+Open the Oddestodds.Web project, and locate the appsetting.json file.
+Update the value of the property called "DefaultConnection".
+Change the value to your own database.
+Then

+run
+`dotnet ef migrations add MyFirstMigration`

 # Build and Test
 Ensure you have asp.net version 2.2 correctly installed on your machine.
 Enter the following to check your dotnet core version `dotnet --version`

 To run enter type the following command
 `cd Odestodds.Web`  //move into the folder, "Oddestodds.Web" `dotnet run`